YuSugihara/QTL-seq/README.md

   -t , --threads     Number of threads.
 If you specify the number
                      below one, then QTL-seq will use the threads as many as possible.
 [2]
-  -T, --trim         Trim fastq by trimmomatic.
+  -T, --trim         Trim fastq using trimmomatic.
   --trim-params      Parameters for trimmomatic.
 Input parameters
                      must be separated by comma with following
                      order: phred,ILLUMINACLIP,LEADING,TRAILING,
                      SLIDINGWINDOW,MINLEN.
                      [33,TruSeq3-PE.fa:2:30:10,20,20,4:15,75]
-  -e , --snpEff      Predict causal variant by SnpEff.
+  -e , --snpEff      Predict causal variant using SnpEff.
 Please check
                      available databases in SnpEff.
   --mem              Memory size when bam sorted.
 [1G] -q , --min-MQ      Minimum mapping quality in mpileup.
 [40]